-Applications by post, or certain accounts of facsimile or email applications, which fail to provide the original Application Form (where required) and all required anti-money laundering documents by such time may, at the discretion of the Directors, result in the compulsory redemption of the relevant Shares.
+Applications by post, or made by electronic means, which fail to provide the original Application Form (where required) and all required anti-money laundering documents by such time may, at the discretion of the Directors, result in the compulsory redemption of the relevant Shares.
 In addition, applicants should understand that the failure to provide all required anti-money laundering documentation and information (or updated documentation and information where applicable) may ultimately result in the cessation of the business relationship with the applicant by the Company or the Administrator.
-Applicants will be unable to redeem Shares on request and receive their funds until the Original Application Form and AML Documents (where required) have been received by the Administrator.
+Applicants will be unable to redeem Shares on request and receive their funds until the original application form and AML documents (where required) have been received by the Administrator.